 Donald L. Katz (SPE)

-Donald Laverne Katz is Alfred Holmes White University Professor of Chemical Engineering at the University of Michigan where he received his Ph.D. in 1933.
+Donald L. Katz retired as A.H.
+White University Professor of Chemical Engineering at the University of Michigan in 1977.
+He received his three degrees in chemical engineering from the same university—BS in 1931, MS in 1932, and PhD in 1933.